Do pets need insurance in the UK?

 Could self-insuring cover the cost of vet care?

-If your pet suffers a serious injury which requires surgery, X-rays or continuous treatment, your vet’s fees could add up to thousands of pounds.
-It’s not to say that your pet will get injured or fall ill, but it is always sensible to be prepared for the financial costs if this should happen.
+If your furry friend suffers a serious injury which requires surgery, X-rays or continuous treatment, pet insurance can help pay towards vet fees.
+It’s sensible to be prepared for the financial costs if this should happen.

-Pet insurance may help you cover these costs.
-But if you choose to self-insure, you’ll have to pick up the tab on your own.
+If you choose to self-insure, you’ll have to pick up the cost on your own.

 What type of pet insurance should you get?